sai-sp/Freshco-Hypermarket-Analysis/README.md

 9. **Arrival to Pickup**
 10. **Pickup to Delivery**

-Utilized strong and fundamental tool (Excel) for Data Manipulation, Data Analytics and Visualization.
+Utilized powerful and fundamental tool (Excel) for Data Manipulation, Data Analytics and Visualization.